 1. Buying a website is easier than creating one

-Especially if you don’t have the skills needed to create one yourself.
+Especially if you don’t know how to build one yourself from scratch.

 Sometimes it can get a bit complicated between choosing a domain name and then buying hosting and finally building the actual website with either custom coding or by using a platform such as WordPress.